deng-ai-lab/isoST/README.md

 ## 1) Input Data & Directory Structure

-Dataset used for reproduction is available at  [Three-dimensional spatial transcriptomics at isotropic resolution enabled by artificial intelligence](https://figshare.com/articles/dataset/Three-dimensional_spatial_transcriptomics_at_isotropic_resolution_enabled_by_artificial_intelligence/29890850)
+The dataset used for reproduction will be released upon publication.

 ### 1.1 Slice data (`.pt`)